 Given the scale of our business and volume of tax obligations, risks will inevitably arise from time to time in relation to the interpretation of complex tax laws and the nature of our compliance arrangements.
 We actively seek to identify, evaluate, monitor and manage these risks to ensure they remain in line with our objectives.
 Where there is significant uncertainty or complexity in relation to a risk, external advice may be sought, particularly in relation to our international tax obligations.

-The governance of our arrangements in relation to United Kingdom ("UK") taxation is under the day to day management of our in-house tax team reporting to the Director of Finance.
-These arrangements are approved by and under the control of our Board (of which the Director of Finance is a member).
+The governance of our arrangements in relation to United Kingdom ("UK") taxation is under the day-to-day management of our in-house tax team reporting to the Chief Financial Officer (“CFO”).
+These arrangements are approved by and under the control of our Board (of which the CFO is a member).